gkoukis/CODECO-ATHENA_RC-EdgeNet/README.md

 > *ping-me-example.yaml*

 In the *ping-me-example* EdgeNet picks up some nodes from specific geographic locations as we defined with a selector in the .yaml file which ping a server or ip address.
 We can observe the log output of the pods pinging a server or ip address and the delay.
-If we have access to the server or ip address we can also observe through traffic control (e.g. tcp dump) the received pings from all over the globe.
-This example highlights the possible use of EdgeNet as a benchmarking tool for the CODECO usecases, setting up clients (around the globe) to test the provided services.
+If we have access to the server or ip address we can also observe through traffic control (e.g. tcpdump) the received pings from all over the globe.
+This example highlights the possible use of EdgeNet as a benchmarking tool for the CODECO usecases i.e. setting up clients (around the globe) to test the provided services.

 ## General